-Remember, test cases are always about “How” to test so it is important to write the exact steps of “How to check out and pay” in your test case.
+Remember, tests are always about “How” to test so it is important to write the exact steps of “How to check out and pay” in your test.

-Therefore, the above test case is more effective when written as below:
+Therefore, the above case is more effective when written as below:

 a.
 Launch Amazon.com